davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 leave an imprint on the distribution of rare-earths for much longer than with major elements.
-It is likely that these higher temperatures are a signature of a fossil heating event primarily affecting the deepest samples.
-This is accompanied by major REE disequilibrium in sample CK-4, which also contains the most intergranular melt channels.
+It is likely that these higher temperatures are a signature of a fossil heating event primarily affecting the deepest samples.<comment>Bring this back in during later discussion of the deep slab window.</comment> This is accompanied by major REE disequilibrium in sample CK-4, which also contains the most intergranular melt channels.

 Sample CK-4 records a significantly higher temperature for LREE than